mritunjaysri28/Matplotlib/README.md

-### Common Pitfalls in Data Visualization
+## Common Pitfalls in Data Visualization

-Common pitfalls to be avoided for a better Data Visualization are:
+Common pitfalls to be avoided for better Data Visualization are:

 * Creating unlabelled plots.
-* Using 3-Dimensional charts.
+* Using 3-dimensional charts.
 Don't prefer 3-D plots, unless they add any value over 2-D charts.
-* Portions of a pie plot do not sum up to meaningful number.
+* Portions of a pie plot do not sum up to a meaningful number.
 * Showing too many portions in a single pie chart.
 * Bar charts not starting at zero.
 * Failing to normalize the data.
-* Adding extra labels, and fancy images.
+* Adding extra labels and fancy images.

-### Best Practices of Data Visualization
+## Best Practices of Data Visualization

-Few of the best practices of Data Visualization are:
+A few of the best practices of Data Visualization are:

 * Display the data points on the plot, whenever required.
-* Whenever correlation is plotted, clarify that you have not established any cause of link between the variables.
+* Whenever correlation is plotted, clarify that you have not established any cause of the link between the variables.
 * Prefer labeling data objects directly inside the plot, rather than using legends.
 * Create a visualization, which stands by itself.
 Avoid adding extra text to tell more about visualization.